LucasJMO/E6Plus/classes/Soldier.md

 **Array of Stunts**(Ex): A 6th level soldier may use an immediate action without sacrificing his swift action on his next turn.

 **Foil Action**(Ex): A 6th level soldier may use an immediate action to make a touch attack or ranged touch attack on any opponent within 30 ft.
-If this attack succeeds the opponent's action is wasted, and any spell slots, limited ability uses, or the like used to power it are expended.
+If this attack succeeds the opponent's action is wasted, and any spell slots, limited ability uses, potions, or the like used to power it are expended.

+The only actions exempt from this ability are attack actions (standard or full round) and movement actions (standard, full round, or 5-foot step).